khambsimp/monio/README.md

 ## Computer Architecture
 What is Computer Architecture and what components of it are remnants of culture or tradition, and which portion is quantitatively supported?
 ## Chip Architecture
+## Instruction Set Architecture
+Let us examine instruction set architectures for a moment.
+Architecture involves an interplay between design, qualitative analysis, quantitative analysis, and language.
+One of the largest problems in the development of an architecture is how abstract design decisions (information) must be quantitatively analyzed versus one another, then expressed as algorithmic, or pseudo algorithmic language, then the overall archiecture must be typeset, and qualitatively analyzed, and then expressed in as a formal language, which is in turn analyzed with addtional algorithmic languages, at which point the architecture can now be expressed and typeset in qualitative form, as well as have quantitative properties inset.
+After the Architecure is Typeset it can be expressed as less formal algorithmic languages, and then simulated, thereby generating even more information.
+Reduced Instruction Set Architecture, Complex Instruction Set Architecture, Very Long Instruction Word Architecture.

 # Industry
 ## Telecommunications Industry